 Vitamin C is sourced from Certified Organic Emblic (Amla Berries), delivering 45 mg of real food Vitamin C per serving.
 The liquid formula has a mild and pleasant citrus taste, and mixes easily into food or liquids.
 Third-Party tested and Certified Organic, Non GMO, Gluten Free, Vegan & Kosher.

-Shop easily for vitamin C on Amazon!
+Shop easily on Amazon

 Pingback: Supplements That Help Support Eye Vision - The Diet of the Common Sense